flauwekeul/workshop-rxjs-breakout/README.md

 ## Theory and exercises

 Slides with theory are made using [slidev](https://sli.dev).
-Show the slides with `npm run slides`.
+Show the slides with `npm run slides` or see them [online](https://abbekeultjes.nl/workshop-rxjs-breakout/slides).

 After the slides, some exercises can be done by writing code in the `exercises` folder.
 To execute an exercise, run `npx ts-node exercises/01.ts` (replace `01.ts` with whatever file you want executed).
+A message shows whether you wrote the expected code.

 ## Finished game

 With the dev server running, go to [http://localhost:8080/finished/](http://localhost:8080/finished/) (**including the trailing slash** unfortunately) to see what you'll be making.
+Or see it [online](https://abbekeultjes.nl/workshop-rxjs-breakout/finished/).

 ## Resources